 By a decision of the extraordinary general shareholders' meeting of June 21, 2010, the Company issued 145,000 additional warrants giving the beneficiaries the right to purchase common shares of the Company.
 The warrants were granted with an exercise price equal to the fair market price of the underlying common shares at the date of grant.
 Under this plan, 25% of the warrants become exercisable during each year following the date of the grant (on a straight-line basis, or 6.25% per quarter) it being understood however that no warrants are exercisable unless the beneficiary has provided as least 1 full year of service (as director) to the Company.
 Non-exercisable warrants become exercisable in case of a change of control of the Company.
 All warrants were granted for free.
 The duration of the warrants is 5 years from the date of the creation of the warrants.
 Warrants that have not been exercised within 5 years of their creation become null and void.
 All 145,000 warrants were granted to a group of four new directors of the Company, including the CEO.
-In 2011, 3,750 warrants were cancelled.
+In 2011, 3,750 warrants were cancelled and a further 1,250 warrants were cancelled in 2012.